fredrikskatland/mnemonic-io-rag/README.md

 API docs: https://mnemonic-retrieval-agent-6c56586efc83.herokuapp.com/docs

 Takes 20-30 seconds to start if it is sleeping.
-The content is currently static, and not regularly updated.
-Last scraped on feb.
-16 2024.
+The sitemap is checked every hour (at 41 minutes) and any changes will trigger a scrape and indexing of the new content.

 ## TODOs